 Timeline of Classics now includes instruction for Reader-Response Journaling.
 This simple, yet powerful method will enable you and your students to:

-- develop discernment
+- develop wisdom and discernment

 - experience the wonder of classic literature